kazamori/backlog-github-integration-action/README.md

 Here are the features.

 * updates a Pull Request link into related issues when it has opened.
+* updates commit links into related issues when it has pushed.

 ## Usage

-1. Set Secrets for Backlog
+### Set Secrets for Backlog

 For Backlog: